shyampurk/tto-bluemix/README.md

 Follow the standard build procedures for building the APK package for this android App.

-Before building , ensure that you select the PubNub keys as follows and ensure that the keys used in ttoApp are same as the ones used in ttoServer.
+Before building , ensure that you type in the PubNub keys in the following lines and ensure that the keys used in ttoApp are same as the ones used in ttoServer.

-            Set the PubNub Publish Key in function pubnubInit() Line 22 in [index.js](ttoApp/www/js/index.js)
+1. Line 22: In [index.js](ttoApp/www/js/index.js), set the PubNub Publish Key in function pubnubInit()

-            Set the PubNub Subscribe Key in function pubnubInit() Line 23 in [index.js](ttoApp/www/js/index.js)
+2. Line 23: In [index.js](ttoApp/www/js/index.js), set the PubNub Subscribe Key in function pubnubInit()

 # TTO App User Flow